avidbots/flatland/docs/overview.rst

   physics engine.

 * **Joint**: A joint is used to connect two pieces of bodies.
 It defines additional constraints on how the two bodies must interact with each other.
+The concept is equivalent to a Joint in Box2D physics engine.